 Nerve changes in the feet are often indicated by a change in sensation – e.g. numbness, freezing or burning, pins and needles and tingling.
 Blood-flow changes in the feet and lower limbs are indicated by a change in colour and temperature, poor healing, swelling of the feet and ankles, leg cramps whilst walking and diminished foot pulses.

 Our podiatrists annually perform a thorough Diabetes Neurovascular assessment with all diabetes sufferers; so that we can ascertain whether or not these changes are present, and then treat and educate accordingly.
 Once assessing the current status of the blood flow and nerve function, we then treat any problematic skin or nail conditions (such as ingrown toenails or corns) to prevent pressure areas and potential wounds from developing.

 We recommend the following steps are taken to minimise any complications from occurring:

-- Wash and dry you feet thoroughly and check you feet daily (especially on the soles and in between the toes).
+Wash and dry your feet thoroughly and check your feet daily (especially on the soles and in between the toes).
 If you see anything unusual, speak to a podiatrist.